How To Get Your Record Expunged In PA (Petition And Process)

 How Does the Expungement Process Work in Pennsylvania?

-To get started with an expungement, you will need a copy of your offense’s court or docket records.
+To get started with an expungement, you will need a copy of your court or docket records.
 An experienced expungement attorney can help you through the expungement process.
-You will also need to give a copy to the district attorney.
+You will also need to give a copy to the district attorney who will be given time to agree or oppose your petition.

 1. An expungement is prepared and filed in the County where the charge occurred.